 Is there a combined air trap for clichés competition?
 To listen to an athlete talk is akin to watching a cat swim.
 They shouldn’t do it.
 They can manage it but they need help and it’s not natural.

 Then there is fishing.
 Perhaps I succumbed to its lure because it’s not in the Games.
 It’s a wallet emptying impostor masquerading as fun.
 Fishermen are, above all, optimists.
-They buy fishing poles, Integra Gold Deluxe Mark III fishing poles with dual ball bearing cast mechanisms that launch hooks, swivels, computer designed sinkers and floaters.
+They buy fishing poles, knowing full well, it’s not the fish they’re after, Integra Gold Deluxe Mark III fishing poles with dual ball bearing cast mechanisms that launch hooks, swivels, computer designed sinkers and floaters.
 The hook impales another fish, the hook being… that some dumb fish will think it’s food and gorge upon its contents.
 The bigger hook is of course, that we actually believe that there are enough dumb fish to share around.
 It’s one of the great lies.
 There are no weapons of mass destruction.
 There is no short road to longevity.
 There are no fish.

 Slowly am I coming to my senses and slowly am I returning to Sydney, to where my various friends are waiting to love, berate, ignore and harass me.
-Unlike the good folk who inhabit caravan parks.
+Unlike the people who inhabit caravan parks.